-How to choose your lasers for Raman spectroscopy
+How to Choose your Lasers for Raman Microscopy

 In Raman spectroscopy, laser excitation choice is one of the most important considerations.
 The wavelength chosen will impact Raman intensity, spatial resolution, background fluorescence, acquisition time, and the potential cost of a Raman system.
 Lasers used in Raman spectroscopy range from the UV into the near-infrared and beyond.
 Different wavelength regions offer advantages and disadvantages with the final laser selection largely dictated by the sample being studied.
 Some samples can be analysed at any wavelength with no issues, for example toluene, but for many samples laser wavelength choice is crucial for high quality Raman spectra e.g. polymers with high fluorescence backgrounds.

 How does the excitation wavelength affect Raman intensity?

 Raman scattering is an inherently weak phenomenon, relying on photon-phonon interactions in the sample.
 Raman scattering intensity is proportional to λ-4, where λ represents laser wavelength.
 Therefore, as the laser wavelength is increased, the Raman scattering intensity will fall.
 Comparing a UV and near-infrared laser, the intensity of the spectrum acquired from a near-infrared laser can be in the order of 15 times less intense.
 Thus, UV and visible lasers require shorter accumulation times and can be used at lower laser power compared to their near-infrared counterparts.
 Figure 1 shows the difference in Raman intensity between a 638 nm laser and a 785 nm laser using a silicon sample under the same conditions.
 Edinburgh instruments Raman systems can incorporate lasers covering the UV to near infrared regions.